-The part-time MSc programme is a scheme under which a company can employ a BSc graduate from DTU in a four-year position of minimum 25 hours a week, while the student completes an MSc programme (Master of Science in Engineering (MSc Eng) on a part-time basis.
+The Industry Master of Science in Engineering programme is a part-time MSc programme, meaning that your company can employ a BSc graduate from DTU in a four-year position of a minimum of 25 hours per week.
+During her or his employment, the student will complete an MSc programme part-time.

-DTU offers part-time MSc programmes in all its MSc study lines (MSc Eng) except Aquatic Science and Technology (MSc Eng) and Master of Science (MSc) in Technology Entrepreneurship (Danish title: cand.tech.)
+This offer applies to all of our MSc study lines (MSc Eng) except Aquatic Science and Technology /MSc Eng) and Master of Science (MSc) in Technology Entrepreneurship (Danish title: cand.tech.).

-A requirement for employing a part-time MSc student is that your company must offer a study-relevant position with minimum 25 working hours a week seen over the year.
-The student must be an integral part of the workplace in line with full-time employees, and this must be reflected in the student’s salary.
+To employ a part-time student, your company must offer a study-friendly position with an average of 25 working hours per week over a year.
+The student must be an integral part of your workplace in line with full-time employees, which must be reflected in her or his salary.

-In addition, the working hours should be organized with due consideration for the student’s study programme.
-This may mean that there are periods in which the employee works significantly less than the 25 hours per week—and vice versa.
+In addition, the working hours should be organised with consideration for the programme.
+This might mean periods in which the employee will work significantly less – or more – than the average 25 hours per week.

-How do I employ a part-time MSc student in my company?
+How do I hire a part-time engineering student?

-If your company is interested in employing a DTU student in a position as a part-time MSc student, you need to post a vacancy targeted at a specific part-time MSc programme.
-The position will then be created in DTU’s job bank.
+If your company is interested in hiring a student studying an Industry Master of Science in Engineering, you must post a vacancy targeted at a specific part-time MSc programme.
+After you have created the vacancy, the position will be created in DTU’s job bank.

-Read more about the Part-time MSc Programmes on the Danish Ministry of Higher Education and Science’s website
+Learn more about the programme on the Danish Ministry of Higher Education and Science’s website.